 Basic and translational brain tumor research

-Project 3: To investigate Transcribed Ultra-Conserved Regions (TUCR) and long non-coding RNAs (lncRNA) in gliomas TUCR are regions of the genome that are greater than 200 base pairs in length and are highly conserved across two or more species, showing 100% conservation in human, mouse, and rat genomes.
-A subset of TUCRs are lncRNAs.
-The expression of TUCRs is commonly deregulated in cancer, where they might exert crucial regulatory roles as lncRNAs.
+Project 2: To investigate Transcribed Ultra-Conserved Regions (TUCR) in gliomas: TUCR are regions of the genome that are greater than 200 base pairs in length and are highly conserved across two or more species.
+The expression of TUCRs is commonly deregulated in cancer, where they might exert crucial regulatory roles.
 However, the literature elucidating their functional roles and their mechanisms of action in cancer is very sparse, with the literature on their role in glioblastoma being inexistent.
 This project aims to identify TUCRs that are differentially expressed in glioblastoma, uncover potential correlations with clinical parameters, determine their functional role and mechanisms of action, and evaluate their potential as therapeutic targets.

 Project 3: To assess the roles and therapeutic targeting of T-Type calcium channels in brain tumors: We are performing a comprehensive investigation of the roles and potential therapeutic exploitation of T-type calcium channels in glioblastoma and medulloblastoma.
 We are specifically focusing on investigating their roles in mediating the recently discovered tumor promoting neuron/tumor cell interactions.

 Project 4: To study brain metastasis: Brain metastases affect > 200,000 patients in the US each year and has a dismal prognosis.
 However, this field is understudied and the processes and mechanisms of brain metastasis remain little known.
 We are investigating the roles of microRNAs in priming the brain microenvironment for metastasis from primary lung, breast and melanoma tumors using paired human tumors and metastasis animal models.